Kin230k/Movo-EMS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🚀 Feature Request"
+name: "\U0001F680 Feature Request"
-about: "Propose a new feature or improvement"
+about: Propose a new feature or improvement
 title: "[Feature] <Short Description>"
 labels: enhancement
 assignees: ''